ktustanowski/DynamicHomeScreen-PoC/README.md

     var description: String? { get }
 }
 ```
-Thanks to this we only have to implement this protocol in regular application models to be able to use them in the process:
+Thanks to this we just have to implement this protocol in regular application models to be able to use them in the process:
 ```swift
 /* contents is application model struct */ viewControllerWithViewModel.baseViewModel?.items = contents.map({ $0 as HomeItem })
 ```
 Whenever user make action that will be handled by the application and requires more context an item will be passed to the closure.
-This item will be the same application model that was passed in the beginning and wolud need only casting to unleash its full potential:
+This item will be the same application model that was passed in the beginning and would only require casting to unleash its full potential:
 ```swift
 actionViewController.streamSelected = { [weak self] item in
     self?.performSegue(withIdentifier: SegueIdentifier.homeToStream.rawValue, sender: item)